Web Scraping with Selenium and Python Tutorial + Example Project

 search_button.click()

-In the example above, we used a CSS selector to find our search box and input some keys.
+In the code above, we used a CSS selector to find our search box and input some keys.
 Then, to submit our search, we have an option to either send a literal ENTER key or find search button and click it to submit our search form.

-Finally, the last important feature used in web-scraping is javascript execution.
+Finally, the last important feature used in web-scraping is JavaScript execution.
 Selenium essentially provides us with a full, running Javascript Interpreter which allows us to fully control the page document and a big chunk of the browser itself!

 To illustrate this, let's take a look at scrolling.